-The Auction insights report for Search campaigns provides five different statistics: impression share, overlap rate, position above rate, top of page rate and outranking share.
-You can generate a report for one or more keywords, ad groups, or campaigns (as long as they meet a minimum threshold of activity for the time period selected) and segment results by time and device.
+The auction insights report for search campaigns provides 6 different statistics: impression share, overlap rate, outranking share, position above rate, top of page rate and absolute top of the page rate.
+You can generate a report for one or more keywords, ad groups or campaigns (as long as they meet a minimum threshold of activity for the time period selected) and segment results by time and device.

-The Auction insights report for Shopping campaigns provides 3 different statistics: impression share, overlap rate and outranking share.
-You can generate a report for one or more ad groups or campaigns (as long as they meet a minimum threshold of activity for the time period selected), and segment results by time and device.
-Auction insights data for Shopping campaigns is available from October 2014 to present.
+The auction insights report for Shopping campaigns provides three different statistics: impression share, overlap rate and outranking share.
+You can generate a report for one or more ad groups or campaigns (as long as they meet a minimum threshold of activity for the time period selected) and segment results by time and device.
+Auction insights data for Shopping campaigns are available from October 2014 to the present.

 Note for Shopping Campaigns:

 - Shopping campaigns don’t use Quality Score.
-However, overall quality and relevance of your Shopping ads offers do factor into their eligibility.
-Learn more about tracking impression share.
+However, the overall quality and relevance of your Shopping ads offers do factor into their eligibility.
+Learn more about impression share

-- Sometimes impression share at the campaign and product group level and impression share from Auction insights reports may have slight differences.
-The reason for the slight discrepancy is likely due to the fact that auction insights filters out auctions with very low impressions, which the campaign level does not (this is to reduce Auction Insights latency).
+- Sometimes impression share at the campaign and product group level and impression share from auction insights reports may have slight differences.
+The reason for the slight discrepancy is likely because auction insights filters out auctions with very low impressions (to reduce the time taken to generate the auction insights report), which the campaign level does not.

-- The impression share shown for a competitor in the Auction insights report may differ from the impression share the competitor sees in their own report.
+- The impression share shown for a competitor in the auction insights report may differ from the impression share the competitor can view in their own report.
 Competing advertisers’ eligible impressions may only overlap with a percentage of your eligible impressions.
 For example, despite showing 100% in the impression share column of your report, your competing advertiser may have a 50% impression share in their eligible auctions.

-Overlap rate is how often another participant's ad received an impression when your ad also received an impression.
+Overlap rate is how often another advertiser’s ad received an impression when your ad also received an impression.

-Position above rate is how often the other participant’s ad was shown in a higher position than yours was, when both of your ads were shown at the same time.
+Position above rate is how often the other advertiser’s ad was shown in a higher position than yours was, when both of your ads were shown at the same time.

 For example, if out of 100 impressions, an ad has 10 impressions in which it appears as the first ad above the organic search results, the absolute top of the page rate will be 10%.

-Auction insights data is available for Search and Shopping campaigns that meet a minimum threshold of activity.
+Auction insights data are available for search and Shopping campaigns that meet a minimum threshold of activity.
 For Search campaigns, you can create a report for keywords, ad groups and campaigns.
 For Shopping campaigns, you can create a report for ad groups and campaigns.

 - Sign in to your Google Ads account.

-- Click the Campaigns, Ad groups, or Keywords page menu based on what information you want to see in the report.
+- Click the Campaigns, Ad groups or Keywords page menu based on what information you want to be displayed in the report.

-- If you selected only Search or only Shopping campaigns or ad groups, you'll see the corresponding Auction insights report.
+- If you selected only search or only Shopping campaigns or ad groups, you'll find the corresponding auction insights report.

-- Select one of the filters that appears to see a list of conditions for new filters.
+- Select one of the filters that appears to view a list of conditions for new filters.